Click Here for Menu

 Tides Canada’s team of program leads offers distinctive tools and focuses philanthropy on solving specific challenges.
 Our team of program leads live in the regions they work, and have deep knowledge, extensive experience, and broad networks.
 They work to design and steward strategic granting portfolios to support community and donor objectives while fulfilling our mission.

-We work in distinct geographic priorities—places like the Great Bear Rainforest, the Canadian North, northern Manitoba, and the Great Lakes—which allows donors to leverage the lessons and dollars of our entire funder network to amplify impact.
+We work in distinct geographic priorities—places like the Great Bear Rainforest, the Canadian North, and northern Manitoba—which allows donors to leverage the lessons and dollars of our entire funder network to amplify impact.
 Our work starts at the grassroots level but is national in scope, so we’re able to connect local initiatives with regional movements, to foster collaborations that create national impact.

 We also evaluate the outcomes of our work on a regular basis, which allows us to be responsive and adaptive in our decision-making and continuously improve what we do.
 Understanding how land and water conservation, social and cultural wellness, and economic sustainability are interconnected helps us to support funders and communities in developing holistic and durable solutions to complex problems.
 To this end, we create and use guiding strategy documents and commission research or analyses to inform our approach, while always staying connected to and guided by the communities we support.

 Above all, we value thoughtful, informed action and continue to develop trusted relationships with our donors, grantees, and partners to inform strategy and sustain the integrity of our work.

 Within our priority regions and issue areas, we support Canadians creating solutions to address clearly identified needs, but often lacking philanthropic attention.

 Our program leads currently manage the following strategic granting portfolios: